switchbrew/contents-delivery-manager/README.md

 --tmpdir,  -t   Temporary directory path used during datadir scanning, this will be automatically deleted when usage is finished.
 The default is 'tmpdir'.
 ```

 Only server-mode should be used, client-mode is for testing. `--datadir` is required for server-mode.
-Example command: `./contents_delivery_manager --datadir {path} --log[=path]`
+Example command: `contents_delivery_manager -s --datadir {path} --log[=path]`

 The datadir is the directory containing the sysupdate content data.
 The datadir is scanned recursively with a maximum depth of {see --depth option}.
 During scanning files/directories which have a name starting with '.' are ignored.
 Content filenames must be one of the following: `*{hex ContentId}`, `{hex ContentId}.nca`, or `{hex ContentId}.cnmt.nca`.
 Meta content must have filenames `ncatype0_*{hex ContentId}` (where `*` is ignored), or `{hex ContentId}.cnmt.nca`.

 During Meta loading with datadir-scanning the Meta content is extracted using [hactool](https://github.com/SciresM/hactool) (see the `--tmpdir` option): you must have keys setup for decrypting [1.0.0+] content.
+The hactool executable must be located in `$PATH`, make sure running `hactool {content}.cnmt.nca` works without throwing errors.
+The hactool package is automatically installed when installing the contents-delivery-manager package (see the below Download section).

 All content required for installing the sysupdate requested by the client must be present in the datadir: if the client is more than 1 system-version behind the requested version, make sure the content for those versions are also present if there isn't a newer version of that content.